microsoft/DMF/Dmf/Modules.Library/Dmf_VirtualHidDeviceVhf.md

 #### Module Summary

-This Module serves as a "base class" for Virtual HID devices.
+This Module serves as a "base class" for Virtual HID devices which uses VHF.
 The Parent of the instance of this Module exposes a virtual HID device.

 -----------------------------------------------------------------------------------------------------------------------------------